Moxinilian/server-manager/SERVER-SETUP.md

 ## Using an installed server

 An already set-up server should be pretty autonomous.
-But if you need to access the files or the console of the server, a procedure is described here.
+But if you need to access the files or the console of the server, the procedure is described here.

 ### Navigating the system over SSH